lansana/unix-permissions-cheat-sheet/README.md

 ### Octal notation

-Octal (base-8) notation consists of at least 3 digits (sometimes 4, the left-most digit, which represents the setiud bit, the setgid bit, and the sticky bit).
+Octal (base-8) notation consists of at least 3 digits (sometimes 4, the left-most digit, which represents the setuid bit, the setgid bit, and the sticky bit).

 Each of the three right-most digits are the sum of its component bits in the binary numeral system.